cozy-creator/aptos-staking/README.md

 - Permissionless: anyone can deposit any amount of money within any StakePool and earn money; there is no authorization or KYC required.
 There is no way for any person or authority to exclude or censor you.
 Aside from the usual pseudonymous transaction record on the Aptos public ledger, you retain fully privacy.

-- Self-Sovereign: unlike Solana and Ethereum, a SharedStakePool is not bound to any one operator; if the members of the SharedStakePool are unhappy with the results of their operator, they can vote to fire them and replace them with a new operator.
-There is no need to migrate their stake to a new SharedStakePool.
+- Self-Sovereign: if the members of the SharedStakePool are unhappy with the results of their operator, they can vote to fire them and replace them with a new operator.
+There is no need for each person to manually and individually migrate their stake to a new SharedStakePool.
 Furthermore, Shareholders can vote to adjust the compensation of their operator.

+### Who this module is for

+- Groups of APT holders: if you and a couple thousand of your friends are sitting on some APT bags, and you want to have your own Aptos validator, you can form your own SharedStakePool and hire an operator.

+- Independent validators: if you're an operator looking to collect enough stake to join Aptos' validator set, you can form a SharedStakePool so that individuals can deposit with you.

 ### How can you trust this module?